igorline/slither_wiki/Upgradeability-Checks.md

 ## Checks

-### Functions ids checks
+### Function ID checks

 `slither-check-upgradeability` checks that:

-- There is no function id collision between the proxy and the implementation
+* There is no function id collision between the proxy and the implementation
-- The proxy does not shadow any functions from the implementation
+ * The proxy does not shadow any functions from the implementation

-### Variables order checks
+### Variable order checks

 `slither-check-upgradeability` checks that:

-- The variables are declared in the same order between the proxy and the implementation
+* The variables are declared in the same order between the proxy and the implementation
-- The variables are declared in the implementation first and second version
+* The variables are declared in the implementation first and second version

 `slither-check-upgradeability` will warn if the proxy has state variables.
 Consider using the Unstructured storage pattern for those variables.

 ### Initialization checks

 Contracts based on `delegatecallproxy` cannot be initialized through constructors.
 As a result, init functions must be used.
 These functions do not benefit from:

-- The Solidity C3 linearization.
+* The Solidity C3 linearization.
 As a result, an init function can be called multiple times, or never.
-- The init functions must be calleable only once.
+* The init functions must be calleable only once.
-- Race conditions can occur during deployment.
+* Race conditions can occur during deployment.

 If the contract uses the zos library (and the `Initializable` contract), the util checks that:

- - All the `initalize` functions call the `initializer` modifier
+* All the `initialize` functions call the `initializer` modifier
- - All the inherits `initalize` functions are called
+* All the inherits `initialize` functions are called
- - `initialize` functions are never called twice
+* `initialize` functions are never called twice

 Additionally, `slither-check-upgradeability` prints the functions that must be called during initialization.